purecloudlabs/aws-mfa-token-helper/README.md

 # Welcome!

 If you're reading this, you probably don't have any idea how to set up your AWS credentials.
-Fortunately, with the powers of computers, we're goint to make this easy for you!
+Fortunately, with the powers of computers, we're going to make this easy for you!

 *"But wait,"* you say, *"doesn't `<x>` already do this?"*